-Reverse charge VAT will involve some decision making before an invoice is sent to a customer based on the nature of the work done and accounts departments will need to know whether the customer is VAT registered and whether the customer is CIS registered to determine whether the Reverse Charge is to be applied.
+Reverse charge VAT will involve decision making before an invoice is sent to a customer based on the nature of the work done.
+Your accounts departments will need to know whether the customer is VAT registered and whether the customer is CIS registered to determine whether the Reverse Charge is to be applied.

-Think about collecting your customers VAT registration numbers and CIS UTR now for projects that will run over into autumn 2019.
-If you do not have these details, it is worth getting an End-User Certificate to confirm VAT status an example is below.
-Keep an eye on this page as we expect more guidance to become available as we get closer and information is challenged.
+Think about collecting your customers VAT registration numbers and CIS UTR now for projects that will run over into autumn 2020.
+It is worth getting an End-User Certificate to confirm VAT status, we have provided an example below (see template below).

 It is suggested a letter or email is sent to your VAT registered subcontractors to draw their attention to the coming changes and start them thinking and planning.
 The more firms that know and understand that there are changes ahead the better.
 This letter is not just for your subcontractors.
 Imagine your contractors sending it to you, many contractors will use it or their own form of words. (see template below)